 - and our core-team arts organisation partners Peter Gingold (Tipping Point) and Yvette Vaughan-Jones (Visiting Arts)

 The project has been built with the support of a very wide range of partners.
-Our thanks are due to:
+Our thanks are also due to many collaborators, participants and friends.
+See the full list of project partners and acknowledgments.

 Prof. Joe Smith